amplication/docs/docs/how-to/live-service-templates.md

 ![Amplication Create Services From Template](./assets/create-service-from-template.png)

 The new service will inherit all settings and plugins from the template.
-You can view these inherited configurations in the Pending Changes sidebar.
+You can view these inherited configurations in the Pending Changes tab.

 ## Update Service Templates